Cura : Care Beyond Boundaries Logo

 • Bring a small notebook or use phone notes to track medicines and questions

-Planning travel, accommodation and support
+Plan travel, accommodation and support

-When you book accommodation consider:
+When you book accommodation, consider:

 • Distance from the clinic and how you will travel to appointments